aws-observability/aws-otel-lambda/README.md

-# Support OpenTelemetry in AWS Lambda
+# AWS Distro for OpenTelemetry support for AWS Lambda in Python

 As an event-driven, serverless computing platform, AWS Lambda runs user's code —knowns as **Lambda function**— in sandbox environment.
 So, launching OpenTelemetry Collector in Lambda environment needs the help of [AWS Lambda Extensions](https://aws.amazon.com/blogs/compute/introducing-aws-lambda-extensions-in-preview/).
 This project provides ADOT Lambda layers user can use directly.
 The layers embed both ADOT Collector(as a Lambda extension) and SDK, Lambda user can onboard OpenTelemetry with this solution out-of-the-box.